How to stand up for yourself in a tight time

 The truth is that you have to fight for yourself no matter what the circumstances are telling you.

 What others around you are predicting and what others will tell you if you have made up your mind for the fight, you likely succeed because, according to Joan of Arc, most battles are won and lost in minds even stepping to the battlefield.

 It’s so true that no one having a brain at the right place will argue about it.
 Prepare yourself for the battle of existence.
 This can be against you, your family, and friends.
 But to stand up for your rights, you have to fight.

 Sometimes it is just you and only you who are standing in the way of freedom and emotional independence.
 Allow yourself to be sad and miserable about your situations.

-The faking until you make it is not a successful strategy all the time.
+Faking until you make it is not a successful strategy all the time.
 Sometimes you have to look outside of your comfort zone.
-No matter what the circumstances are, if you have conditioned yourself for success, then there is no way to lose this fight against you.
+No matter the circumstances, if you have conditioned yourself for success, then there is no way to lose this fight against you.

 The mind is a battlefield for positivity and negativity, happiness and sadness, love and hate, logic and emotions.
 In this battle, you are going to lose if you settle for less than the best.
 And don’t fear the campaign against you fought by you.